toddcf/omnifood-delivery/README.md

 - Center the icons in the Features section.
 - Try making the Cities fadeIn one after another by a split second each.
 (Will have to give each one its own class.)
 - In media query 767px and lower, polish the centering of all the links and social media navs.
-- Firefox only: "Show Me More" button's bottom border does not always display.
+- Firefox and iPhone: "Show Me More" button's bottom border does not always display.
+May have to add bottom padding.